 MPI in EGI

+Main purpose

 MPI within EGI virtual team was created in November 2011.
 The aim of this virtual team is to collaborate with MPI user communities and enhance MPI experience and support for EGI users.
 The first steps of this new virtual team were to identify the current MPI deficiencies within EGI and to get in contact with the different NGIs and MPI groups to know their success stories and feedback.

+Steps taken

 The first month was created a new wiki space dedicated to the new MPI VT and a new SSO group (vt-mpi) plus a mailing list (vt-mpi@mailman.egi.eu).
 During the last months six tasks were created to track the effort of the different MPI members.

 One of the initial problems was located in MPI documentation, which was fragmented between different sources.
 The MPI documentation was restructured to be merged in a single wiki page.
 Now this documentation includes a MPI administrator guide as well as new sections to clarify other MPI issues.